gitdeath/cf-search/README.md

 -   **Multi-Instance Support:** Connect to and manage multiple Radarr and Sonarr instances from a single container.
 -   **Granular Control:** Set both a global cap (`MAX_UPGRADES`) and per-instance limits (`*_NUM_TO_UPGRADE`) on the number of searches per run.
 -   **Safe Testing:** Use the `DRY_RUN` mode to see what the script would do without sending any actual search commands.
+-   **Search History:** Remembers which items have been searched for and prevents re-searching them for a configurable cooldown period.
 -   **Easy First-Time Setup:** Automatically creates a default `.env` configuration file if one doesn't exist in your config volume.
 -   **Flexible Configuration:** Configure via a `.env` file or directly in your `docker-compose.yml`.